 Employee Handbook Appendix

-This statement is quoted from a handout all employees receive, sign and return when they begin work at Augustana, or upon receipt of the handbook:
+This statement is included in a handout all employees receive, sign and return when they begin work at Augustana, or upon receipt of the handbook:

 I hereby acknowledge I have received a copy of Augustana College's Employee Handbook or have viewed the online version.
 I understand that the policies and procedures set forth in the handbook are not an expressed or implied contractual guarantee regarding my employment relationship with Augustana College, nor do they represent contractual terms of employment.
-I understand that it is my responsibility to carefully review the employee handbook and ask my supervisor or the Director of Human Resources about any of the material that is unclear to me.
+I understand that it is my responsibility to carefully review the employee handbook and ask my supervisor or the director of Human Resources about any of the material that is unclear to me.
 I also understand that Augustana College, at its option, may change, delete, suspend or discontinue any part or parts of this handbook at any time without advance notice.
-I also understand that updates are incorporated into this handbook, and I can print a current copy of the handbook at www.augustana.edu/employeehandbook.
+I also understand that updates are incorporated into this handbook.
+Printed copies can be requested by contacting the Office of Human Resources.

-- Kent Barnds - Executive Vice President, Vice President of External Affairs, Enrollment, Communication and Planning
+Kent Barnds – Executive Vice President of External Relations, Communication and Planning

-- Advancement, Admissions, Financial Assistance, Communication and Marketing, Public Relations, Web Services
+Admissions, Financial Aid, Communication and Marketing, Public Relations, Web Services

-- Evelyn Campbell - Vice President, Dean of Student Services
+Wes Brooks – Vice President, Dean of Student Life

 Conflict of Interest Policy